cmsc388z/assignments/assignment3/assignment3.md

 ./src/main.rs
 ```

 Notice that the `--` between `cargo run` and the program's arguments is to help `cargo` to recognize the arguments passing to it and the program's arguments.
-You may specify only one value for each argument when doing `cargo run`, here I use `./src` and `*./.rs`.
+You may specify only one value for each argument when doing `cargo run`, here I use `./src` and `*.\.rs`.

 ## Implementation details